Kylapurity/Participation_Assignment/README.md

-# MNIST Digit Classification with TensorFlow
+# MNIST Digit Classification with TensorFlow and python

 This project implements a Convolutional Neural Network (CNN) for classifying handwritten digits using the MNIST dataset.